t-neumann/slamdunk/doc/source/Dunks.rst

 **-r**     x         The reference fasta file.
 **-b**     x         BED-file containing coordinates for 3' UTRs.
 **-l**               Maximum read length (will be automatically estimated if not set).
-**-m**               Flag to activate the multiple T->C conversion stringency: Only T->C conversions in reads with more than 1 T->C conversion will be counted.
+**-c**               Number of T->C conversions in a read required to count it as a "TC" read.
+**-m**               Flag to additionally create a cB.csv file, compatible with mixture modeling.
 **-q**               Minimum base quality for T->C conversions to be counted.
 **-t**               The number of threads to use for this dunk.
 This dunk runs single-threaded so the number of threads should be equal to the number of available samples.
 **bam**    x         BAM file(s) containing the final filtered reads (wildcard \* accepted).